OpenMDAO/OpenMDAO-Framework/docs/user-guide/variables.rst

 another VariableTree, so any level of nesting is possible.

-An interesting thing about this example is that we've implemented a data structure with this container and used it to create multiple copies of a set of variables.
+An interesting thing about this example is that we've implemented a data structure with this VariableTree and used it to create multiple copies of a set of variables.
 This can prove useful for blocks of variables that are repeated in a component.
-At the framework level, connections are still made by connecting individual variables.
-It is possible to create a custom data structure that the framework sees as a single entity for connection purposes.
+At the framework level, connections can be made either to individual variables within a VariableTree or to entire VariableTrees.
+It is also possible to create custom data objects and validators to use when connecting components.
 This is explained in :ref:`Building-a-Variable-Plugin`.